-3. FHFA hangs its "judicial economy" hat on common questions of law presented in the related actions.
+3. Notwithstanding the distinct challenges brought in this action, FHFA hangs its "judicial economy" hat on common questions of law presented in the related actions.
 Defs.'
-Mem. of Law in Supp. of Their Joint Mot. to Stay at 7-8 (Apr.
-8, 2016), ECF No. 40-1 ("Defs.'
+Mem. of Law in Supp. of Their Joint Mot. to Stay at 6-8 (Apr.
+4, 2016), ECF No. 24 ("Defs.'
 Mem.").
+Even if defendants were correct that the analysis of these questions will be identical in the related actions, and even if common legal questions were enough to satisfy the statutory criteria of Section 1407, a stay would not necessarily promote judicial economy.
 Most cases in which courts emphasize the economies of deferring decisions until after the Panel has ruled on a motion presuppose the existence of common factual questions.
-See, e.g., Tench v.
-Jackson Nat'l Life Ins.
-Co., 1999 WL 1044923, at \2 (N.D.
-III.
-Nov.
-12, 1999).
-(That is, after all, what Section 1407 requires.)
+See, e.g., Tench, 1999 WL 1044923, at \2.
+(That is, after all, what Section 1407 requires).
 When the common questions are purely legal, however, there is much to be lost by freezing a single decision on a difficult legal question as "the law of the land."
-FHFA Transfer Tax Opp'n at 10; see also FHFA
+FHFA Transfer Tax Opp'n at 10; see also FHFA Hamer Opp'n at 6 (noting that there was "substantial ground for difference of opinion" on the legal issue presented in the transfer actions).